Greeks: Diaspora

 The total number of Greeks living outside Greece and Cyprus today is a contentious issue.
 Where census figures are available, they show around three million Greeks outside Greece and Cyprus.
 Estimates provided by the SAE – World Council of Hellenes Abroad put the figure at around seven million worldwide.
 According to George Prevelakis of Sorbonne University, the number is closer to just below five million.
 Integration, intermarriage, and loss of the Greek language influence the self-identification of the Greek diaspora (omogenia).
-Important centres include New York City, Chicago, Boston, Los Angeles, Sydney, Melbourne, London, Toronto, Montreal, Vancouver, Auckland, and Sao Paulo.
+Important centres include New York City, Chicago, Boston, Los Angeles, Sydney, Melbourne, London, Toronto, Montreal, Vancouver, Auckland, and São Paulo.
 In 2010, the Hellenic Parliament introduced a law that allowed members of the diaspora to vote in Greek elections; this law was repealed in early 2014.